partigabor/aromatica-old/content/items/clove.md

 title = "Clove"
 author = "Gabor Parti"
 date = "2023-11-04"
-description = "The dried flower-buds of a tropical tree from the Moluccas, Indonesia; bud of Syzygium aromaticumSee also nutmeg; mace. " weight = 10
+description = "The dried flower-buds of a tropical tree from the Moluccas, Indonesia; bud of Syzygium aromaticum" weight = 10
 # draft = "true"
 # hidden = "true"